 A moon at the new phase comes most nearly – for any particular month – to passing between the Earth and sun.
-This month’s new moon is June 24, 2017 at 02:31 UTC; translate to your time zone.
-This new moon is 2017’s third supermoon.
-The new moons of April, May and June 2017 are all supermoons, though April’s was the most super.

 Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant it becomes new.
-That’s the case with Thierry Legault’s image, below, which he acquired in 2013.
+That’s the case with Thierry Legault’s image, above, which he acquired in 2013.
 Read more about Thierry’s image here.

 It’s only as the moon moves in orbit, as its lighted hemisphere begins to come into view from Earth, that we can see it in our sky.
 Then we see the moon in the west after sunset as a slim waxing crescent – what some call a young moon.